sonata-nfv/tng-industrial-pilot/k8s/ns2/e-ids/README.md

-# Smart-Manufacturing pilot - Network Service 2+
+# Smart-Manufacturing pilot - Network Service 2+ - MDC with IDS and ELK

 NS2+ is build of five CNF's:
 1. a customized Machine Data Collector (MDC)